keithf4/testingdocs/pg_partman.md

 <a id="part_config"></a>
 **`part_config`**

-Stores all configuration data for partition sets mananged by the extension.
+Stores all configuration data for partition sets managed by the extension.

     parent_table text NOT NULL
     , control text NOT NULL